python4astronomers/python4astronomers/source/core/core.rst

-Core packages for analysis: IPython, NumPy, SciPy
+Core packages for analysis: IPython and NumPy
 =================================================

 Workshop goals: